 Chartreux cats are generally quiet and rarely vocalize.
 They’re also active, good hunters, and they enjoy playing fetch.

 They’re rarely aggressive to people or other pets.
 They aren’t so demanding for attention.

 And when they’re not playing, they will be napping on your couch or even on your bed.

 More Cat Breeds That Start With C

 And there you go.
-Among the cat breeds starting with C, some are talkative, some are calm, some are outdoor lovers, and others are more suitable being indoors.
+Among the cat breeds starting with C, some are talkative, some are calm, some are outdoor lovers, and others are more suitable for being indoors.